A dog cowering inside a cage at a puppy mill. USDA photos courtesy of Mary LaHay

 “There are little slaps on the wrist here and there, but nothing serious,” Mary LaHay, president of Iowa Friends of Companion Animals, tells me.
 “The USDA bends over backwards to help these folks; if they’re out of line with the regulations, they’ll give them years to improve.”

 It was the US Department of Agriculture that first began encouraging farmers to breed dogs following crop failure during World War II.
 In 1966, President Lyndon Johnson signed the Animal Welfare Act, which required any breeder with more than three dogs to apply for a license, but only required cages be six inches taller than the dogs, and allowed them to live standing upon the wire cages for their entire lives, never touching the ground or seeing the light of day.
-The ASPCA estimates there are around 10,000 puppy farms (or puppy mills) in the US, many with over 1000 dogs inside a single facility.
+The ASPCA estimates there are around 10,000 puppy mills in the US, many with over 1000 dogs inside a single facility.

-While Iowa ranks second behind Missouri as the state with the most puppy farms, it was the first state to introduce the so-called “Ag-Gag” bills, which criminalizes the act of filming animal abuse in farming practices.
+While Iowa ranks second behind Missouri as the state with the most puppy mills, it was the first state to introduce the so-called “Ag-Gag” bills, which criminalizes the act of filming animal abuse in farming practices.
 And, according to LaHay, of all the top-breeding states in the US, Iowa is the only one with no state oversight for the operations.

 “A significant reason there’s no legislative movement to regulate puppy mills is the opponents have very deep pockets,” says Devin Kelly, an Iowa attorney who offers legal services to clients with animal welfare cases.